“Education is the primary requirement for anyone living in this world.”

 Getting the work done or cracking the right deal is another part of effective communication.
-Being a Negotiator is a highly important especially in the professional world.
+Being a Negotiator is highly important especially in the professional world.

-Negotiation varies from salaries, to business deals or any other form where both the concerned parties are to be benefitted.
+Negotiation varies from salaries to business deals or any other form where both the concerned parties are to be benefitted.

 Various surveys have proven again and again that negotiating for the right price or product is lacking in most of the people.

-To be good at negotiation one needs lot of practice and experience and a college is the best place to hone this skill before students go into the real world.
+To be good at negotiation one needs a lot of practice and experience and a college is the best place to hone this skill before students go into the real world.

 3. Finding the right job:

 Students enroll in colleges primarily to learn the subject of their choice and to find the right job in the industry.
-Finding the right job is important as it makes a person self-sufficient and contributing to the society and country.
+Finding the right job is important as it makes a person self-sufficient and contributing to society and the country.